“I can’t,” I whispered, my steps slowing to a stop.

 Tears threatened.
 I pushed them aside and straightened in my seat.
 Later, when I was all alone in my bedroom, not here in front of these scavengers.

 “Ladies and gentlemen,” the priest spoke, his sonorous voice belying his thin frame.
 The crowd fell silent as he swept his dark gaze over it, and when it landed on me, I understood why.
 There was something cold and unflinching about his regard.
-Having it fixated on me caused goose bumps to rise from my flesh.
+Having it fixed on me caused goose bumps to rise from my flesh.
 “We are gathered here today to bury a man who I’m sure you all know and respect, the Duke of Hampshire.
 Before I begin the sermon, I would like to open with a verse from Corinthians.”

 “Don’t you realize that those who do wrong will not inherit the Kingdom of God?” he read, his voice reverberating around those gathered, sounding oddly amplified in the still air.
 “Don’t fool yourselves.
 Those who indulge in sexual sin, or who worship idols, or commit adultery.”